ashertoqeer/thebackendguy.com/_posts/2020-05-03-ksqldb-java.md

   confluentinc/cp-ksql-server:5.4.1
 ```

-+ `--network host` means use host network as docker network. we need this since kafka is at `localhost:9092`.
++ `--network host` means use host network as docker network. we need this since Kafka is at `localhost:9092`.
 + `-e KSQL_BOOTSTRAP_SERVERS=localhost:9092` telling KSqlDB where Kafka is running.
 + `-e KSQL_LISTENERS=http://0.0.0.0:8088` the endpoint which we would like to use to query KSqlDB.
 + `-e KSQL_KSQL_SERVICE_ID=ksql_service_2_` specifying serviceId

-That's it, till now we got a producer publishing events on a kafka topic and a running KSqlDB.
+That's it, till now we got a producer publishing events on a Kafka topic and a running KSqlDB.
 Now we need a KSqlDB client to start querying.

 #### KSqlDB CLI Client
 KSqlDB have a docker based console client, just run following command.